BennyX8/BennyX8/README.md

 I’m a **Senior Software Engineer focused on Flutter mobile and Node.js backends**.
 I build and lead production systems end‑to‑end: architecture, database design, testing, and CI/CD.

 - 6+ years building apps for iOS & Android
 - Fintech, social and community products in production
 - Strong on clean architecture, TDD, and developer experience
-- Currently deepening skills in applied AI for mobile and backend

 ---